Devanshshah1309/notes/notes/stochastic-processes/week-1.md

 :::tip think 🤔
 Q. In snakes and ladders, isn’t the probability of each path equal to the product of the probabilities of each action (since dice rolls are independent in every turn)?
 And this would be a finite number right?
 And there are $\infty$ such paths so wouldn’t that mean that the sum of probabilities of all paths is greater than one?

-Ans: It is correct that the probability of each path is finite and that there are infinite paths - but note that as the length of a path increases, it’s probability increases (this means that longer paths are less likely to occur).
+Ans: It is correct that the probability of each path is finite and that there are infinite paths - but note that as the length of a path increases, it’s probability decreases (this means that longer paths are less likely to occur).
 So, although there are infinite paths (think of infinite terms in a series), they converge to a single value (which must be $1$ since it must form a valid probability function).

+Also, it's important to remember that we need to consider a "disjoint" set of paths, for the sum of their probabilities to equal 1.
+E.g. if we consider all paths of length 2 (or any fixed finite length $k$ for that matter, they are disjoint - none of the paths are "sub-paths" of each other.
+However, if we consider the set of "all possible paths", obviously they are not disjoint - in particular, all paths of length $1$ are sub-paths of all paths of length $2$ (and so on).
+Hence, we cannot simply add the probabilities of all paths and exepct it to be 1.

 :::